teena496/teena496/README.md

 ### Hi there 👋  I'm Teena!

-I'm a passionate software developer with a strong foundation in full-stack development and a growing interest in data analysis.
-My journey in tech has been a balance of creativity and precision, where I've honed my skills in JavaScript, React.js, C#/.NET Core, and Python for data-driven applications.
+I'm a passionate software developer with a strong foundation in full-stack development and a growing interest in cloud technologies.
+My journey in tech blends creativity with precision, where I've developed skills in JavaScript, React.js, C#/.NET Core, and Python for building scalable, data-driven applications.

+Currently, I'm contributing to a volunteer project using Angular, .NET 9 with Entity Framework, and PostgreSQL—further sharpening my skills in modern front-end and back-end technologies.
+I'm also actively exploring Azure services, particularly Azure Blob Storage, to better understand scalable cloud-based file handling and storage solutions.

-With a Bachelor's Degree in Computer Science and Engineering and hands-on experience in building scalable applications, I thrive in dynamic environments that embrace innovation.
-Whether it's designing intuitive UIs, optimizing backend functionalities, or leveraging data for insights, I enjoy solving complex problems and crafting elegant solutions.
+With a Bachelor's Degree in Computer Science and Engineering and hands-on experience in designing intuitive UIs, optimizing backend workflows, and leveraging data for insights, I thrive in dynamic environments that value innovation and problem-solving.

 ## Tech Stack